Understanding the Probability of A or B: A complete walkthrough

 Mutually Exclusive Events

 Two events are considered mutually exclusive if they cannot occur simultaneously.
-For instance, if you flip a coin once, the events "getting heads" and "getting tails" are mutually exclusive because you cannot get both heads and tails in a single flip.
+As an example, if you flip a coin once, the events "getting heads" and "getting tails" are mutually exclusive because you cannot get both heads and tails in a single flip.

 Calculating P(A ∪ B) for Mutually Exclusive Events: